josephday/ProjectEuler/README.md

 # ProjectEuler
 #
-#All of this code can be run by copying and pasting into this online java compiler. https://www.compilejava.net/
+#My attempts to answer problems found at https://projecteuler.net/archives
-#They provide the answers to problems found here. https://projecteuler.net/archives
+#When code is executed, provides solutions.